Revise, Revise, Revise

 And then there is Beethoven.
 His String Quartet in C-sharp Minor is widely regarded as one of the greatest pieces of chamber music ever written.
 Incredibly, in his meticulous approach to composition, he filled over 500 pages of drafts before he settled on his final version.
 The quartet was not the product of a single moment of inspiration but of relentless revision.

-These examples remind us that crafting great music is not about having perfect ideas from the start but about having the patience to refine them.
-I am not the first to express this sentiment, and it rings truer for that reason: Great art is not written—it is rewritten.
 So next time you find yourself frustrated with the need to rewrite, remember Liszt, Brahms, and Beethoven.
 They understood that the first draft is only the beginning of the compositional process.
 Their genius lay not just in their initial inspiration but in their ability to recognize what needed improvement and their willingness to revise until they achieved something truly extraordinary.